In addition to the general process described in Set Up a Development Machine

 You can do this via traditional linux methods (in ~/.bash_profile) or via OSX's plist environment system.

-To add the environment variables using ~/.bash_profile, edit the file and add the lines:
+To add the environment variables using ~/.zshrc or ~/.bash_profile (depending on your default shell), edit the file and add the lines:

 export JAVA_HOME=`/usr/libexec/java_home -v 11`